champa720/material.io/_chapters/materials/social-studies/cc-basics/chapter-1.md

 ---
 title: "US Government and Civics"
+author: McGraw-Hill Education

 subject: Social Studies
 category: Common Core Basics
 chapter: 1
 section: 1.0
 tag: Civics & Government

+excerpt: "US Government and Civics describes government at the local, state, and national levels and the responsibilities of citizenship."

 pages: 16 - 71
 ---